rjshap/AutoSharesAPI/web-api/introduction.md

 Please review the API documentation.
 To begin developing, follow the process in step 2 to set up connection keys.

-**Step 2:   To setup your AutoShares Sandbox/UAT environment and receive connection keys, complete a Developer Registration Form** [**link**](https://onboarding.autoshares.com/app/241146432165147)
+**Step 2:   To setup an AutoShares Sandbox/UAT environment, please complete the Developer Registration Form** [**Register for UAT Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)

 After you submit the developer registration form, AutoShares will set up your UAT developer environment and provide connection keys within 1-2 business days.
-AutoShares will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.
+We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

-**Step 3:   Follow the AUTHENTICATION process** [**link**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)
+**Step 3:   Follow the AUTHENTICATION process** [**Authentication Instructions**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)

 #### Working with the APIs